 The triangular section at the top of a wall where the eaves eventually join together.

-This material is fixed around the joints of the roofing components to prevent leakages from occurring.
+This material is fixed around the joints of the roofing components to prevent leaks.

 Hipped roofs don’t have gables.
 Instead, each side slopes towards the middle, where they form a ridge.